MotionlessPeri/xd-rt/external/embree/doc/README.md

     float v = 2.0f*fracf(0.5f*V)-0.5f;

-This encoding allows local subpatch UVs to be in the range `[-0.5,1.5[` thus negative subpatch UVs can be passed to `rtcInterpolate` to sample subpatches slightly out of bounds.
+This encoding allows local subpatch UVs to be in the range `[-0.5,1.5[` thus negative subpatch UVs can be passed to `rtcInterpolate` to sampleDirectionWithPdf subpatches slightly out of bounds.
 This can be useful to calculate derivatives using finite differences if required.
 The encoding further has the property that one can just move the value `u` (or `v`) on a